ajaykumar-bg/pwc-test-ui/README.md

 ### `yarn install`

-Run the command to install all dependencies.\
+Clone the repository & Run the above command to install all dependencies.

 ## Available Scripts